 The BOTA Foundation explained (Part Five): The roles of the U.S., Switzerland, and the World Bank in BOTA’s creation

-In the case of BOTA, it took four to tango: the governments of Kazakhstan, the United States, Switzerland and the World Bank.… Continue Reading
+In the case of BOTA, it took four to tango: the governments of Kazakhstan, the United States, Switzerland and the World Bank.
+For Kazakhstan, as explained in the previous post, BOTA provided a face-saving “out” for President Nazerbayev.… Continue Reading